amftnj846650059/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others, but also for your future self."

 This reminds us that while it's important to solve problems efficiently, the longevity and effectiveness of our code often depend more on its clarity and simplicity than on its complexity or cleverness.
 Remember, code is read far more often than it is written.

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember, tomorrow's you or another developer will thank today's you for creating a maintainable and understandable codebase."